pagkly/Zed/Investopedia3/Market Exposure.md

 Investments can also be divided up by the industry or economic sector within which the underlying companies operate.

-Using the above hypothetical investor’s 80% market exposure to stocks, there might be a 30% market exposure to the health care sector, 25% exposure to the [technology sector](https://www.investopedia.com/terms/t/technology_sector.asp), 20% to the financial services sector, 15% to the defense sector, and 10% to the [energy sector](https://www.investopedia.com/terms/e/energy_sector.asp).
+Using the above hypothetical investor’s 80% market exposure to stocks, there might be a 30% market exposure to the health care sector, 25% exposure to the [[technology sector]](https://www.investopedia.com/terms/t/technology_sector.asp), 20% to the financial services sector, 15% to the defense sector, and 10% to the [[energy sector]](https://www.investopedia.com/terms/e/energy_sector.asp).
 The portfolio’s returns are more influenced by health care stocks than by energy stocks because of the greater market exposure to the former.

 ## Exposure, Diversification, and Risk Management

-The exposure of a portfolio to particular securities, markets, or sectors must be considered when determining a portfolio’s overall [asset allocation](https://www.investopedia.com/terms/a/assetallocation.asp) since diversification can greatly increase returns while also minimizing losses.
+The exposure of a portfolio to particular securities, markets, or sectors must be considered when determining a portfolio’s overall [[asset allocation]](https://www.investopedia.com/terms/a/assetallocation.asp) since diversification can greatly increase returns while also minimizing losses.
 For instance, a portfolio with both stock and bond holdings that includes market exposure to both types of assets typically has less risk than a portfolio with exposure only to stocks.
 In other words, diversification in this way reduces market exposure risks.

 This applies to allocating assets across different asset classes or industries.
-Using the aforementioned example, if the investor wanted to reduce high market exposure to health care because of major changes in the industry brought by new federal regulations, selling 50% of those [holdings](https://www.investopedia.com/terms/h/holdings.asp) reduces that particular exposure to 15%.
+Using the aforementioned example, if the investor wanted to reduce high market exposure to health care because of major changes in the industry brought by new federal regulations, selling 50% of those [[holdings]](https://www.investopedia.com/terms/h/holdings.asp) reduces that particular exposure to 15%.